ZeeshanJ99/Kubernetes_intro/README.md

 -------------------------------------

-## create Persistent volume and PVC to claim storage
+## Create Persistent volume and PVC to claim storage

 ### PV